Managing Chronic Illness & Long-Term Sickness in the Workplace

 One of the most difficult parts of managing a chronic illness at work is deciding when and how to tell your employer.
 While there's no legal obligation to disclose a health condition unless it affects your ability to perform your role, being open can lead to helpful adjustments.

 In the UK, chronic illnesses are often classified as disabilities under the Equality Act.
 This means you are entitled to reasonable adjustments to help you perform your job.
-Adjustments could include:
+Adjustments could include:- Flexible working hours.

 Living with a chronic condition can be mentally and emotionally taxing.
 The stress of managing health alongside work can lead to burnout or exacerbate symptoms.
 Don't hesitate to ask for mental health support—whether through your workplace’s Employee Assistance Programme (EAP) or external resources, such as Mind or Samaritans.